FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 --- abstract

-This document defines the eap.arpa domain as a way for EAP peers to signal to EAP servers that they wish to obtain limited, and unauthenticated, network access.
-EAP peers signal which kind of access is required via certain pre-defined identifiers which use the Network Access Identifier (NAI) format of RFC7542.
+This document defines the eap.arpa domain as a way for Extensible Authentication Protocol (EAP) peers to signal to EAP servers that they wish to obtain limited, and unauthenticated, network access.
+EAP peers signal which kind of access is required via certain pre-defined identifiers which use the Network Access Identifier (NAI) format of RFC 7542.
 A table of identifiers and meanings is defined.

 --- middle